w3labkr/guidelines/README.md

 # W3LabKr Guidelines

 Guidelines for W3LabKr open-source projects.
+You can see all the example configuration files in the [styleguide](https://github.com/w3labkr/styleguide) repository.

 ## Description